The following special uses are permitted subject to stated criteria.

 c.
 If the Director determines that an applicant has satisfied the application requirements, and that the short-term rental complies with the provisions of this Chapter, the Director shall provide written notice to the applicant that the Short-term Rental Permit is approved or conditionally approved, subject to compliance with the conditions identified by the Director in the notice.

 d.
 If the Director determines that a public hearing is warranted in order gather supplemental evidence to determine whether an applicant will adequately mitigate potential adverse impacts to the public health, safety, or welfare due to substantial concerns raised by neighbors, the Director shall notice a public hearing of the Planning Commission in accordance with FMC Chapter 15.76.
 The Planning Commission is authorized to deny, approve or conditionally approve the permit in accordance with the criteria set forth in this section.
-The Planning Commission's decision shall be final.
+Decisions of the Planning Commission / Appeals Board may be appealed to City Council according to the procedures for appeals set forth in FMC 15.76.170.

 e.
 The applicant may appeal any Short-term Rental Permit denied by the Community and Economic Development Director to the Planning Commission pursuant to the provisions of FMC 15.76.170.